 First Day for First-Years is a day-long program designed to welcome all new first-year students to the academic community and to allow them to experience a unique SXU tradition.
 This program, held the Friday before classes begin, includes a University welcome, New Student Induction, and the All-Campus Picnic.

 Welcome Week consists of a series of social, educational, and recreational events at the start of the fall semester.
 Welcome Week takes place the first week of classes every Fall semester.

 The RSO Fair provides an excellent opportunity to learn more about the registered student organizations on campus.
 The entire campus community is invited to celebrate the new semester at the Fair and snacks are provided for all who attend!

 The RSO Fair occurs annually on the Wednesday of Welcome Week.

-This month consists of a series of social, educational, and recreational events celebrating Hispanic Heritage.
-Hispanic Heritage Month events take place from September 15 through October 15.
+This month consists of a series of social, educational and recreational events celebrating Hispanic Heritage.
+This month begins September 15 and goes until October 15!

 Constitution Day is celebrated annually on or around September 17.
 Learn about the United States Constitution on this day commemorating the September 17, 1787 signing of the Constitution.

 To open the academic year each September, SXU celebrates Spirit of Mercy Day, blending two revered traditions -- the Mass of the Holy Spirit, which opens the school year at Catholic institutions, and Mercy Day, which honors the start of Mercy education in Dublin, Ireland in September 1827.

 A week full of Cougar Spirit and entertainment.
 This annual festivity culminates in the welcoming of alumni and Homecoming football game that occurs annually on a Saturday.